Forty years of research. One pilot. The evidence we have so far.

 Increase in Dwell Time

-Milliman (1982) found slow-tempo music increased grocery dwell by 38%.
+Milliman (1982) found shoppers walked more slowly under slow-tempo music and daily sales rose.
 Knoferle et al. (2011) refined the finding.
 Tempo on its own did not move sales.
 The lift came when tempo and other musical choices fit together.
 Most retail music vendors have the thermostat.
 They do not have the room.

 Increase in Willingness to Pay

-Areni and Kim (1993) found classical music in a wine store lifted average transaction value from $6.93 to $12.31.
-North et al. (1999) found French music tripled French wine sales.
-When music matches how the customer reads herself, willingness to pay rises 8 to 12 percent.
+Areni and Kim (1993) found classical music in a wine store led customers to choose more expensive bottles, not more bottles.
+North et al. (1999) found shoppers chose French wine over German roughly three-to-one when French music played.
+When music matches how the customer reads herself, willingness to pay rises (North, Sheridan & Areni, 2016).

 Familiarity Drives Customers Out